4/18/2024

 speaker

 Thank you.
-It's been a question on the inventories at your customers or the inventories at your customer sites.
+It's maybe a question on the inventories at your customers or the inventories at your customer sites.
 What are you getting for feedback when you're speaking with them?
-Are the customers or the inventories coming down or what is your impression?
+Are the customers, are the inventories coming down or what is your impression?

 speaker